Pest Control

-How To Get Rid Of Japanese Beetles in 4 Easy Ways
+How To Get Rid Of Japanese Beetles In 4 Easy Ways

-When they mate it can only mean one thing; they are going to be multiplying! and the more there are the more plants they eat.
+When they mate, it can only mean one thing: they are going to be multiplying! and the more there are, the more plants they eat.
 Now there is a way you can get rid of these insects.

 First of all, you can pick them off and squish them on the ground, and then they are dead.

-If you get an infestation of Japanese beetles and you need to control them, you may have to go with a harsher pesticide.
+If you get an infestation of Japanese beetles and need to control them, you may have to go with a harsher pesticide.

 Still pulling them off and squishing them seems to be the most fun way to do it because you are squishing them like a bug.
-But there are other ways of doing that and we’ll talk about that right here.
+But there are other ways of doing that, and we’ll talk about that right here.

 Instead of squishing them like a bug, there are other ways of controlling your Japanese beetles as well.
 Squishing them like a bug is less invasive to other pests, which might be other insects.

-1. Make Use of Neem Oil
+1. Make Use of Neem Oil:

 How To Get Rid Of Japanese Beetles